SeanClosson/seanclosson.github.io/_posts/2025-08-23-Hard-Hat-Detectior.md

          1. program sequence for crane movement over 150 frames
    2. Capture images
       1. Captured 150 frames (images) over three passes (low, medium, high crane height) per MetaHuman (3) with hard hat and again without (2)
-      2. Resulting dataset 2,700 images
+      2. Resulting in 2,700 images
       3. Rename files for easy classification
 2. Train model using GCP
+   1. Create dataset "IsWearingHardHat"
+      1. Created two lables, "hardhat" and "nohat"
-   1. Upload to GCP
+   2. Upload to GCP
       1. Uploaded in batches of 500
-      2. Labled for classification (versus object detection) as "nohat" and "hardhat
+      2. Labled for classification (versus object detection) as "nohat" and "hardhat"
-   2. Using VertexAI, set a 10 hour training budget for training an edge AI model
+   3. Using VertexAI and AutoML, set a 10 hour training budget for training an edge AI model (5.6MB higher accuracy)